uparkalau/hubspot-crm-integration/README.md

 # HubSpot CRM Integration

-This WordPress plugin integrates your WordPress site with HubSpot CRM to capture leads directly from your contact forms into your HubSpot contacts.
+The **HubSpot CRM Integration** WordPress plugin seamlessly connects your WordPress site with HubSpot CRM.
+It allows you to capture leads directly from contact forms on your website and add them to your HubSpot contacts.

 ## Description

-HubSpot CRM Integration allows you to create a WordPress plugin that integrates with HubSpot to capture leads from a contact form on your WordPress site and add them to your HubSpot contacts.
+The **HubSpot CRM Integration** plugin simplifies lead management by automatically syncing form submissions with your HubSpot account.
+When visitors submit contact forms, their information is instantly added to your HubSpot contacts, streamlining your workflow.

+## Features

+- **Contact Form Integration**: Place the `[hubspot_contact_form]` shortcode on any post or page to display a contact form.
+Submitted data is sent directly to HubSpot.
+- **Admin Panel Contacts Display**: View all your HubSpot contacts within the WordPress admin panel.
+The plugin fetches the latest contact data from HubSpot.
+- **Refresh Functionality**: Click the "Refresh" button to update the displayed contacts with the most recent information from HubSpot.

 ## Installation

 1. **Upload the plugin files to your WordPress site:**
-   - Navigate to the WordPress admin area.
+   - Log in to your WordPress admin area.
-   - Go to `Plugins` > `Add New` > `Upload Plugin`.
+   - Navigate to `Plugins` > `Add New` > `Upload Plugin`.
    - Choose the `hubspot-crm-integration.zip` file and click `Install Now`.

 2. **Activate the plugin:**